Journey's End (Doctor Who): Critical receptionThe Daily Telegraph's John Preston states that this episode of Doctor Who "[a]s usual...served up a lot more than mere excitement." He credits Doctor Who's success partly to its "richly defined characters behaving in readily identifiable ways." Also of The Daily Telegraph, Sarah Crompton wrote that the episode was "exciting, incomprehensible, satisfying and slightly irritating all at the same time". Although Crompton said, "It was inevitable that the start would be an anti-climax", she praised the special effects and also noted that she would miss "the warmth and humour" that Tate brought to the series. Lucy Mangan in a humorous review for The Guardian that rewrites the dialogue between Tennant's and Cribbins' characters at the end as a discussion of the plot, described it as providing "something for everyone". In The Times, Andrew Billen called "Journey's End" "a spectacular finale that... gave the lie to the truism that more always, dramatically speaking, adds up to less."

 Mark Wright of The Stage likens "Journey's End" to "one big house of cards...[that] will come crashing down" if thought about too much.
 However, he had no problem with the resolution of "The Stolen Earth"'s cliffhanger and is critical of those who complain about feeling cheated by the lack of a regeneration.
 Though he expresses that he saw little need for Mickey and Jackie in this episode, he asserts that Donna had "the saddest end for a companion ever" and praises Davies for just managing to keep the plot together.
 He argues that as Davies "writes the emotions and big themes so well...blow logic and rational plot moments if they get in the way!"
 He compares Davies's writing style to "PT Barnum showmanship" and praises both the dark and light elements of the episode.
 He concludes that, if not overthought, the episode remains "an audacious, big, silly, often poignant season finale".

-Writing for The Mirror, Jim Shelley is highly critical of this episode in his review, describing it as "[d]emented rather than dazzling".
-He was confused by the two Doctors played by David Tennant, saw little development in Donna across the series and was puzzled by the Doctor's attempt to save his arch-enemy, Davros.
-He claims that "amidst all the shrieking, shouting, and mock operatic bluster, [he was] sure [he] saw a kitchen sink thrown in for good measure.
-Riddled with scientific mumbo-jumbo, it was too chaotic and long-winded to be the classic farewell Russell T Davies promised."
-He argues that the plot "went haywire" and that "Rose and the two Tennants acted out a sort of twisted ménage à trois."
-In conclusion he states, "Tennant's cheeky chappie mannerisms made the show into an extraterrestrial EastEnders."